snacsnoc/snacklinux/README.md

 :package: x86 has 31 packages, including a working gcc toolchain and other GNU utilities

+:battery: arm64 support

 :whale: (in-progress) Docker support

-:battery: (in-progress) arm64 support

 The philosophy is to create a completely hackable Linux system, controllable by makefiles.
-The system installs to `/opt/snacklinux_rootfs`, anything in there is included in the final build.
+The system installs to a local directory, anything in there is included in the final build.
 Imagine [Linux From Scratch](https://www.linuxfromscratch.org/) but with a lot less features.

-Initially the project was created to run on old 486 CPUs with the latest software.
-I'm currently working on an arm64 port of SnackLinux and updating as I go.
+SnackLinux runs a barebone kernel with downloadable extra kernel modules.
+Initially the project was created to run on old 486 CPUs with the latest software, so SnackLinux is optimized for size and low RAM.

 Archtechtures supported:
-* arm64 (in-progress)
+* arm64
 * x86_64 (old, but works with effort)

 Visit [snacklinux.geekness.eu](snacklinux.geekness.eu) for downloads, wiki and more information about SnackLinux.